mathletedev/notebook/historical_literature/Root Words.md

 - epiphyte: a plant that derives its moisture and nutrients from the air and rain and grows usually on another plant
 - epitaph: an inscription on or at a tomb or a grave in memory of the one buried there
 - epithet: a characterizing word or phrase accompanying or occurring in the place of the name of a person or thing

+### ERR
+Means to wander or stray
+- aberrant: deviating from the usual or natural type
+- errant: behaving wrongly
+- erratic: having no fixed course | wandering
+- erroneous: containing or characterised by error

 ### EU
 Comes from the Greek word for well